MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ## How Marlin Works

-Marlin Firmware runs on the 3D printer's main board, managing all the real-time activities of the machine.
+Unlike some other offerings, Marlin Firmware runs entirely on the 3D printer's main board, managing all the real-time activities of the machine.
 It coordinates the heaters, steppers, sensors, lights, LCD display, buttons, and everything else involved in the 3D printing process.

 Marlin implements an additive manufacturing process called [Fused Deposition Modeling (FDM)](//en.wikipedia.org/wiki/Fused_deposition_modeling) — aka [Fused Filament Fabrication (FFF)](//en.wikipedia.org/wiki/Fused_filament_fabrication).
 In this process a motor pushes plastic filament through a hot nozzle that melts and extrudes the material while the nozzle is moved under computer control.
 After several minutes (or many hours) of laying down thin layers of plastic, the result is a physical object.